Get insider access

 Yes

-The Dreame L10s feels very well-built.
+The Dreame L10s feels impressively well-built.
 It's made mostly from high-grade plastic with a mix of glossy and matte finishes and has a dense, solid feel.
 There are a few obvious weak points, though the dustbin and trim piece covering the front-facing camera are made of thin plastic that feels rather brittle.

 The vacuum itself is also quite easy to take apart and put back together; the side brush, dustbin, and brushroll are all quite easy to remove and reinstall back into the vacuum itself.